Business Administration

 BSAD 8146 TOTAL REWARDS (3 credits)

-This course is a comprehensive review of the theory and practice of developing and implementing cost-effective employee compensation and benefit programs.
-The course is designed to enable future managers and human resource professionals to utilize effective strategies for managing the single largest controllable expense for organizations; employee pay and benefits.
+This course is a comprehensive review of the theory and practice of developing and implementing cost-effective employee compensation and benefits programs.
+Students will gain and utilize effective strategies for managing the single largest controllable expense for organizations; employee pay and benefits.
+The design of this course is most beneficial for students pursuing future careers in management and human resource professions.
 (Cross-listed with MGMT 4010).

 Prerequisite(s): BSAD 8136 is recommended but not required.